Beyond ‘training’: Dynamic Context Propagation in Keras!

 What if ‘training’ is not enough?

-argument is fundamental, advanced use cases sometimes require other contextual arguments to be propagated with similar ease.
+While the training argument is fundamental, advanced use cases sometimes require other contextual arguments to be propagated with similar ease.

-on the fly during robustness experiments without recompiling your model.
-You might be dynamically choosing a dropout_variant
+Imagine wanting to adjust a noise_injection_scale on the fly during robustness experiments without recompiling your model.
+You might be dynamically choosing a dropout_variant within a single versatile layer, or even guiding a layer to adopt a specific knowledge_distillation_role such as 'teacher_logits' or 'student_match' in a complex training pipeline.

 Manually threading these kinds of situational flags through every layer in a deep stack, especially when dealing with nested models, can quickly become unwieldy.
 It requires users to deal with additional boilerplate code, possibility of user-error (forgetting to pass an argument somewhere), and additional cognitive load.